 Afternoon outings are informal and friendly, with our luncheon departures making for a superb family day out, whilst the very posh evening dinner cruises will inspire you to get on your glad rags and go glam for the evening.
-Whichever you choose it's all about fresh, seasonal produce, great onboard service and superb views without having to move an inch!
-Alternative IntotheBlue gift suggestions in our main "Gift Ideas" section.
+Whichever you choose it's all great onboard service, superb views and tasty food - all of which comes to you, so you don’t have to move an inch!
 Read more...

 As you step off the pier onto the deck of the boat and the captain greets you along with his crew, you'll get the feeling this Thames river cruise is going to be rather special.
 Everyone looks so smart, with the waiting staff in black with monogrammed aprons and the sailing crew in their crisp white shirts and starched collars.
-Welcome to the world of evening river cruising along our very own Thames.
+Welcome to the world of evening river cruising along our very own River Thames in London

-As well as the landmark buildings on the shore, there are some fascinating things to see on and over the River Thames too.
-On your cruise you'll glide under Tower Bridge and London Bridge to name but two, see HMS Belfast and even be able to check out the Thames Flood Barrier, which is quite a feat of marine engineering, all whilst you are tucking into a tasty meal.
+As well as the landmark buildings on the shore, there are some fascinating things to see actually on and over the River Thames too.
+On your cruise you'll sail under Tower Bridge and London Bridge to name but two and see HMS Belfast afloat.
+You’ll even be able to check out the Thames Flood Barrier, which is quite a feat of marine engineering.
+And all whilst you are tucking into a tasty meal.

 If you're wondering which type of dining cruise to go for, we can highly recommend a luncheon cruise if you want the trip to be part of a day out in London that might also include some more on-shore sightseeing and shopping.
 These voyages are more informal and relaxed than the dinner cruises, but the itinerary for the boat is the same.
 But there’s no denying seeing the sights from the water once the sun has set on an evening dinner cruise departure is really rather special too, as you can see from this Thames river cruise video onboard the MS Symphony.